LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 In the aforementioned article, an annotation pertaining to the 7th article is written on the real estate whose expropriation proceedings have begun.
 In cases where the expropriation procedures are not continued, the annotation must be deleted by the land registry directorate within 6 months, but in practice, the land registry directorates do not automatically (ex officio) delete this annotation.
 In order to continue the sales transactions, it would be appropriate to ensure that the invalid annotation is deleted by the real estate owner.

-In the event that an real estate with a usufruct right is purchased, the real estate will be sold as liable with the usufruct right in the sale of the real estate through the execution channel and the new owner cannot demand the cancellation of the usufruct right against the owner of the usufruct right.
-This is a factor that may directly affect the sale of the real estate and decrease its value because of deed restrictions.
+When purchasing a property with a right of usufruct, if the property is sold through enforcement proceedings, the property will be sold burdened with the usufruct.
+The new owner cannot request the termination of the usufruct from the usufruct holder.
+This is an issue that can directly negatively affect the sale of the property and decrease its value because of deed restrictions.

 If a house with a “Family Residence” annotation is to be purchased, a “consent” must be obtained from the seller’s spouse.
 If an immovable property subject to a family residence annotation is purchased without the consent of the spouse, it may be subject to a title deed cancellation lawsuit.
 When encountering these encumbrances on real estate in title search it should be noted.